Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 git pull upstream master
 ```

-I actually use `git fetch upstream` to update my local clone.
+I actually use `git fetch upstream` to update my local copy.
 I'm not sure if `git pull upstream master` is better or not.
 However, I had a PR fail because I was missing a command. `git fetch upstream` will only fetch the git data.
 To update your main fully, you should:

 ```sh
 git checkout master